 Want a simple way to turn a humble vegetable into nearly a complete, filling meal?
 Stuff those tomatoes, squash, or eggplant with meats, cheeses, and, hey, more vegetables.
 After a stay in the oven (or on the grill) to warm their contents through and melt those layers of cheese into a delightfully gooey topping, they'll be transformed into the perfect dinner for chilly fall nights, loaded with all the diverse flavors and textures you can pack into them.
-And they don't have to be baked or roasted, of course: Raw cherry tomatoes and piquillo peppers, crammed with bacon and Parmesan or tuna and allioli, make addictive appetizers, and if you're feeling especially frisky, you can even try your hand at frying bite-size tomatoes filled with mozzarella.
+And they don't have to be baked or roasted, of course: Raw cherry tomatoes and piquillo peppers, crammed with bacon and Parmesan or tuna and allioli, make crave-worthy appetizers, and if you're feeling especially frisky, you can even try your hand at frying bite-size tomatoes filled with mozzarella.

 Part of the beauty of stuffed vegetables is that they're easily adapted to the ingredients you have on hand.
 To get you started, though, we've assembled a collection of 13 of our best recipes, from mushrooms filled with crabmeat and Fontina to Poblanos with a spicy mixture of chorizo and rice.

 These aren't your mother's stuffed tomatoes: They're golf-ball-size specimens, hollowed out and filled with small ciliegine of fresh mozzarella, then breaded and shallow-fried.
 A double coating of seasoned bread crumbs helps keep the cheese from escaping its confines.
 Serve these decidedly un-light Caprese/mozzarella stick hybrids with fresh basil leaves and a honey-sweetened balsamic reduction.

 Stuffed Cherry Tomatoes With Bacon, Parmesan, and Parsley